apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

  the AzureBlobFileSystem.access().

 ### <a name="featureconfigoptions"></a> Primary User Group Options
-The group name which is part FileStatus and AclStatus will be set the same as the username if the following config is set to true `fs.azure.skipUserGroupMetadataDuringInitialization`.
+The group name which is part of FileStatus and AclStatus will be set the same as the username if the following config is set to true `fs.azure.skipUserGroupMetadataDuringInitialization`.

 ### <a name="ioconfigoptions"></a> IO Options
-The following configs are related to read, write and r.
+The following configs are related to read and write operations.

 `fs.azure.io.retry.max.retries`: Sets the number of retries for IO operations.
 Currently this is used only for the server call retry logic.
 Used within